 Breakfast was a chatty affair that morning.
 Our hosts told us that it was indeed amazing that we had managed to sight both the robin and the hornbill.
 The Nilgiri blue robin is an endangered bird, endemic to the higher reaches of the shola forests and is known as the Nilgiri shortwing or white-bellied shortwing.
 The hornbills, on the other hand, are not that uncommon in the Western Ghats.
 But what a sight they are!

 The country has nine hornbill species, of which four are found in the Western Ghats.
 These are the Indian grey hornbill (endemic to India), the Malabar grey hornbill (endemic to the Western Ghats), Malabar pied hornbill (endemic to India and Sri Lanka) and the widely distributed but endangered great hornbill.
-The Narcondam hornbill, smallest of the species, are found only on the island of Narcondam in the Andaman Sea.
+The Narcondam hornbill are found only on the island of Narcondam in the Andaman Sea.

 The gigantic birds are glamorous, massive and do great service to the eco-system by dispersing seeds in their large beaks.
 The Malabar pied hornbill, also known as the lesser pied hornbill, can grow up to 26 inches in size.
 Its black plumage is made patchy by a white belly, throat, tail sides and the trail of the wings.
 It’s the protruding large bill and the casque, along with the size that makes it stand out.
 The omnivorous birds have a rich diet of fruits, small mammals, birds, reptiles and insects that they can overcome with their size.